-AJCC partners will continue to participate in cross training for their staff in the various programs to continuously improve the quality of referrals and coordination of resources.
+AJCC partners continue to participate in cross training for their staff to continuously improve the quality of referrals and coordination of resources.

 How the Local Board and AJCC partners will work towards co-enrollment and/or common case management as a service delivery strategy, as outlined in WSD19-09 (PDF), Strategic Co-Enrollment - Unified Plan Partners.